jap546/eo-basic-example/README.md

 We download the [Combined Authorities (Generalised) boundaries](https://geoportal.statistics.gov.uk/datasets/ons::combined-authorities-may-2025-boundaries-en-bgc/about) from Office for National Statistics.
 We filter for Greater Manchester and use this data to create a mask for our Sentinel-2 data.

 Raster data is downloaded from the [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com/) STAC catalog.
 We use [`stackstac`](https://stackstac.readthedocs.io/en/latest/) which turns a STAC collection into a lazy `xarray.DataArray` using [`dask`](https://docs.dask.org/en/latest/array.html).
-We filter for good pixels within the Scene Classification Layer, then create a composite image by calculating the first quartile and multiplied by 10,000 for every pixel, similar to the [Copernicus quarterly mosaics](https://documentation.dataspace.copernicus.eu/Data/SentinelMissions/Sentinel2.html#algorithm).
+We filter for good pixels within the Scene Classification Layer, then create a composite image by calculating a simple median for every pixel.

 ---